brittaniSavery/personal-website/content/projects/code/bsa-site.md

 meta:
   description: The background and coding details of how the official site for Brittani S Avery was made.
   image: meta/website.png
+  alt: Next.js, Typescript, Bulma CSS Framework, and Markdown-It were used to create brittanisavery.com.
 ---

 This site, brittanisavery.com, is the official website for all things me.
 Books, code projects, blog posts, and other updates will be here first and foremost.